aarongilly/notes/content/SVG.md

 </svg>
 ```

-Open it in a browser or image viewer and you see (minus the grid):
+Open it in a browser or image viewer and you see:

 ![Example](SVG_example.svg)